EOR

 1. Gloroots — Best for German compliance and execution depth

-Gloroots is built for companies scaling in Germany long-term, not just testing the market.
-The platform handles German labor law compliance, works council coordination, payroll, social insurance, and GDPR documentation as one integrated workflow rather than stitched-together services.
+Gloroots is an employer of record platform that adds a recruitment layer as well on top of the EOR services for companies looking to hire employees from 150+ countries including Germany.
+For EOR services in Germany Gloroots handles German labor law compliance, works council coordination, payroll, social insurance, and GDPR documentation as one integrated workflow

 What sets Gloroots apart is the balance between speed and accuracy.
 Onboarding completes in 2–3 days with German-language contracts, full Finanzamt registration, and social insurance enrolment without skipping the steps that cause problems later.
 Local HR specialists speak German, understand works council dynamics, and guide termination procedures correctly the first time.